bahrus/xtal-fragment/README.md

 Here the "interface" is the identifier: my-field-category-holder.

-The "from" attribute can look for an id in the same shadowDOM, **or** it can look for a property of the host element, which dependency injects the desired template.
+The "from" attribute can look for an id in the same shadowDOM, **or** it can look for a (camelCase -- myFieldCategoryHolder in this example) property of the host element, which dependency injects the desired template.
 The latter takes precedence.

 If you delete xtal-wrap, it automatically deletes make-fieldset-expandable, fieldset.